Assessing REST API Test Generation Strategies with Log Coverage: Methodology

 Here we outline test development effort and cost to the best of our knowledge.
 These allow us to understand the costs of different test generation strategies and, therefore, provide information for making decisions between test generation strategies.
 All human effort numbers are estimates by the test authors, given after the task was completed.

-Locust test \cite{LO2paper} were developed during 30 working days with roughly 5 hours per day resulting in human effort of 150 hours.
-Computing costs for Locust are negligibly as it runs on normal hardware.
+Locust test \cite{LO2paper} were developed during 30 working days with roughly 5 hours per day, resulting in a human effort of 150 hours.
+Computing costs for Locust are negligible as it runs on normal hardware.
 No LLMs were used to develop Locust tests.

 Using EvoMaster involves relatively low human effort after the correct configurations were found.
 The setup mainly consists of downloading the EvoMaster execution file, configuring the tool, deploying the SUT, and executing the generation process, after which a complete test suite is automatically produced.
 EvoMaster runs locally, meaning that computing costs are limited to local hardware resources and execution time.
 We estimate that the total human effort required throughout the setup, configuration, and execution process is approximately 4 hours.